 “Mulling over the notion of “cooked with love,” or “made with love.”
 Can “Love” influence the result of cooking?
 If so, how?
 Is it measurable? ” that’s how the thread started on social network forum, opinions poured in, some reveals that they use love potion in their cooking, some begged to differ and others streamed the discussion to a different channel.
 This made me thinking that though we often used the term loosely to some extent but does it really influenced our cooking in any way ?

 I was of the opinion that ” I think cooked with love may also meant – that the chef / or the person has taken utmost care to dish out something nice which could be enjoyed by the people.
-When you cooked something good, with care obviously mind is free of negativity, that’s makes cooking relaxing rather than a chore.”
+When you cooked something good, with love, care and devotion, that’s makes cooking relaxing rather than a chore.”

 The idea was to use Thai bird chillies but here no grocer seems to stock them, even the oriental ones too.
 So I replaced the bird chillies , from where the Thai food derives its heat, with sambal olek , a South Asian chilli paste used mainly in Malaysian cuisine and I must say no regrets at all.

-- Thai bird chillies (substitute with sambal olek) : 3 tbsp or adjust to your taste
+- 3 tbsp Thai bird chillies, substitute with sambal olek ,adjust to your taste

 - Salt and sugar to taste